-Back in 2015, Microsoft released Windows 10 through a free-update program for owners of computers with licensed copies of Windows 7, 8 and 8.1.
-This strategy was used as an attempt to force rapid adoption of the new OS.
+Back in 2015, Microsoft released Windows 10 through a free-update program for owners of computers with licensed copies of Windows 7, 8, and 8.1.
+This strategy was used as an attempt to force the rapid adoption of the new OS.
 While the results were pretty positive, not every user promptly jumped in the Windows 10 bandwagon.
-Therefore, the giant of computers was forced to see 2009 Window 7 keeping the lead for a long time.
-However, we are in 2019 now and the things have turned positive for the latest version of Windows software.
+Therefore, the giant of computers was forced to see 2009 Windows 7 keeping the lead for a long time.
+However, we are in 2019 now and things have turned positive for the latest version of Windows software.

-According to a report from NET Applications, the latest version of Windows has passed 50% in market share.
-Thats the second milestone in 2019, since the company has passed Windows 7 back in January this year.
-The new achievement basically means that every other desktop computer is now running Microsofts latest and greatest operating system.
-Windows 10 road to become the most popular Windows software took longer than Microsoft expected, but of course, the company is finally satisfied with the latest achievements of the operating system.
+According to a report from Net Applications, the latest version of Windows has passed 50% in market share.
+That's the second milestone in 2019 since the company has passed Windows 7 back in January this year.
+The new achievement means that every other desktop computer is now running Microsoft's latest and greatest operating system.
+Windows 10 road to becoming the most popular Windows software took longer than Microsoft expected, but of course, the company is finally satisfied with the latest achievements of the operating system.

-The OS adoption started out very strong in the first months, but naturally slowed after the initial buzz.
-The US giant was aiming for 1 billion devices running Windows 10 in two to three years, however it toned down its expectations after noticing that this accomplishment was quite impossible.
+The OS adoption started very strong in the first months but naturally slowed after the initial buzz.
+The US giant was aiming for 1 billion devices running Windows 10 in two to three years, however, it toned down its expectations after noticing that this accomplishment was quite impossible.

-Interesting enough, Windows 10 was installed on over 75 million PCs in the first four weeks after the initial rollout.
-With 10 weeks of availability the operating system passed 110 million devices.
-As naturally expected, the OS growth was fairly steady afterwards: reaching 200 million in under six months, then 270 million after eight months, 300 million after nine months, 350 million after 11 months, and 400 million after 14 months.
+Interestingly enough, Windows 10 was installed on over 75 million PCs in the first four weeks after the initial rollout.
+With 10 weeks of availability, the operating system passed 110 million devices.
+As naturally expected, the OS growth was fairly steady afterward: reaching 200 million in under six months, then 270 million after eight months, 300 million after nine months, 350 million after 11 months, and 400 million after 14 months.
 After this quick adoption, the growth started to decrease with 500 million after 21 months, then 600 million after 28 months, and 700 million after 38 months.
-After 44 months, the Windows 10 finally reached the 800 million users mark.
+After 44 months, Windows 10 finally reached the 800 million users mark.

 Windows 7 was the most popular version until this year, according to the August results It dropped 1.49 percentage points, falling from 31.83% to 30.34%.
-Windows 7 was the companys most successful attempt to overcome Windows XP popularity after Windows Vistas failure.
-The OS surpassed the 2000 Windows XP way back in September 2012, it became Worlds most used operating system, passing the 60% market-share spot, in June 2015.
+Windows 7 was the company's most successful attempt to overcome Windows XP's popularity after Windows Vistas' failure.
+The OS surpassed the 2000 Windows XP way back in September 2012, it became World's most used operating system, passing the 60% market-share spot, in June 2015.
 The successful version of Windows is finally giving its last steps with Microsoft set to end its support on January 14, 2020.
 Therefore, hundreds of millions of users have just four months to leave Windows 7 for a more modern version (Preferably Windows 10).
 Microsoft will still deliver paid security updates; however, only corporate clients will be able to afford it.

-At the bottom of Windows margin, here are we again talking about Windows Vista.
+At the bottom of the Windows margin, here are we again talking about Windows Vista.
 This is definitively one of the most controversial versions of the operating system.
-While it failed to overcome Windows XP, it brought some big changes the interface that were later upgraded in Windows 7.
-Windows Vista fall below 1% market share at the start of 2017, the month of its 10-year anniversary.
+While it failed to overcome Windows XP, it brought some big changes to the interface that were later upgraded in Windows 7.
+Windows Vista falls below 1% market share at the start of 2017, the month of its 10th anniversary.
 Now, according to the research data, this version is flat at 0.15%.
 Interesting enough, Vista is still behind Windows XP which has 1.57% of the margin.

-The research also revealed the results achieved by most of the PC operating Systems that are available in the market.
+The research also revealed the results achieved by most of the PC operating systems that are available in the market.
 According to it, Windows 10 slipped 0.56 percentage points to 87.89% in August.
-Interesting enough, Apples macOS gained 0.70 points to 9.68%, while the popular free and open-source OS, Linux slipped 0.38 points to 1.72%.
+Interestingly enough, Apple's macOS gained 0.70 points to 9.68%, while the popular free and open-source OS, Linux slipped 0.38 points to 1.72%.
 According to the research, the only OS to achieve positive results is macOS which is only present in Apple computers, unlike Windows and Linux that can be easily installed in most PCs from different brands.

-The research captured by Net Applications is based in the data captured from 160 million unique visitors each month by monitoring some 40,000 websites for its clients.
-The results are strongly aimed in determining the user market share as a whole.
+The research captured by Net Applications is based on the data captured from 160 million unique visitors each month by monitoring some 40,000 websites for its clients.
+The results are strongly aimed at determining the user market share as a whole.

 Microsoft surely knows what is doing when started to prompt users with the end of support of Windows 7.
-The company isnt hoping that users jump for the unpopular Windows 8/8.1, instead its easy to assume that theyll upgrade the OS straight to Windows 10.
-The company used the same strategy when it decided to pull of the plug of Windows XP back in the days.
+The company isn't hoping that users jump for the unpopular Windows 8/8.1, instead of its easy to assume that they'll upgrade the OS straight to Windows 10.
+The company used the same strategy when it decided to pull off the plug of Windows XP back in the days.
 Interesting enough, things are slightly different this time around.
 According to a report, users of Windows 7 were more reluctant to give up the OS than they had Windows XP.

-Microsoft could definitively accelerate the Windows 7 Exodus directly to Windows 10 if it decides to put some money where its mouth is.
-"If you continue to use Windows 7 after support has ended, your PC will still work, but it will become more vulnerable to security risks and viruses," Furthermore, the company could allow a last minute of the year-long free upgrade offer for Windows 7 Home and Windows 7 Professional systems.
-Such minute would reduce the amount of PCs that will be left in the hand of exploits.
+Microsoft could definitively accelerate Windows 7 Exodus directly to Windows 10 if it decides to put some money where its mouth is.
+"If you continue to use Windows 7 after support has ended, your PC will still work, but it will become more vulnerable to security risks and viruses," Furthermore, the company could allow the last minute of the year-long free upgrade offer for Windows 7 Home and Windows 7 Professional systems.
+Such a minute would reduce the number of PCs that will be left in the hand of exploits.
 Unfortunately, this move is unlikely to happen since it could directly affect the sales of Windows 10 Home and Windows 10 Pro licenses.
-However, we still believe that this movement wouldnt be more surprising than it was back in 2015.
+However, we still believe that this movement wouldn't be more surprising than it was back in 2015.

-According to various reports on Mirosofts Forums and Feeback Hub, a number of devices running the latest update may startup with a high CPU usage problem.
+According to various reports on Mirosofts Forums and Feeback Hub, several devices running the latest update may startup with a high CPU usage problem.
 Thus decreasing the overall performance of the systems, making the whole experience problematic to not say terrible.
-Apparently the culprit for this issue is not one else than Cortana.
+The culprit for this issue is no one else than Cortana.

-Lets clarify, the Cortana (SearchUI.exe) process is generating a high CPU usage for some users and the process has recorded a bump of around 30-40 percent in Task Manager.
+Let's clarify, the Cortana (SearchUI.exe) process is generating a high CPU usage for some users and the process has recorded a bump of around 30-40 percent in Task Manager.
 Worth noting that the usage strongly depends on the number of cores a processor has.
-Apparently, there is some issue with the virtual assistant that came along this update.
+There is some issue with the virtual assistant that came along this update.

 According to a user "After installing KB4512941 (OS Build 18362.329) the pop-out window with the search results stays blank, SearchUI.exe is constantly using CPU and ~200MB of memory".

-According to users on Feedback Hub there were a number of reports of high CPU submitted multiple times by testers earlier this week.
-Unfortunately, these reports appear to have been ignored because they didnt receive the necessary amount of votes to appear.
+According to users on Feedback Hub, there were several reports of high CPU submitted multiple times by testers earlier this week.
+Unfortunately, these reports appear to have been ignored because they didn't receive the necessary amount of votes to appear.

 According to some users, deleting a Registry key, which prevents the Start menu search from sending local search queries to Bing, will resolve the CPU usage problem.

-We do believe that this process will definitively break something in the Bing-related functions, however its a price that some users are happy to pay in order to make this update more stable.
-Of course not all users will feel comfortable in messing with Windows Registry.
-For that reason, if youre not familiar enough with the advanced depths of Windows OS, then the best choice to make is to uninstall this update and rollback to a previous one.
-Despite the aforementioned issues that were solved with KB4512941 update, youll should feel an improved and more consistent performance in older releases.
+We do believe that this process will definitively break something in the Bing-related functions, however it's a price that some users are happy to pay to make this update more stable.
+Of course, not all users will feel comfortable in messing with Windows Registry.
+For that reason, if you're not familiar enough with the advanced depths of Windows OS, then the best choice to make is to uninstall this update and rollback to a previous one.
+Despite the aforementioned issues that were solved with the KB4512941 update, you'll feel an improved and more consistent performance in older releases.
 You just need to follow a few steps:

-Microsoft promised that a fix for the high CPU usage would be provided by mid-September, but the company actually delivered it a little earlier, as part of its huge September Patch Tuesday update.
-The company is rolling out security update KB4515384 to address this issue.
-By the way, high CPU usage may caused by Ntoskml.exe.
+Microsoft promised that a fix for the high CPU usage would be provided by mid-September, but the company delivered it a little earlier, as part of its huge September Patch Tuesday update.
+The company is rolling out security updates KB4515384 to address this issue.
+By the way, high CPU usage may be caused by Ntoskml.exe.

 In addition to the above fixes, Microsoft patched two remote code execution bugs in the Remote Desktop Protocol.
 However, these issues arent so dangerous as the recent BlueKeep and DejaBlue vulnerabilities, which could be used to create a wormable exploit to automatically infect vulnerable machines on the same network.

-Of course, Microsoft will need to keep improving its software support and beta testing in the coming months, after all, Windows 10 is now present in more than a half of Worlds PCs.
-So any bug popping in the upcoming public updates will be noticed and affect a large amount of users.
+Of course, Microsoft will need to keep improving its software support and beta testing in the coming months, after all, Windows 10 is now present in more than half of the World's PCs.
+So any bug popping in the upcoming public updates will be noticed and affect a large number of users.